 — The two main stories in the hair loss world last year both involved JAK inhibitors reversing alopecia areata.
 The before and after photos in both cases (see bone marrow cancer drug Ruxolitinib and arthritis drug Tofacitinib) were mind blowing and took the global media by storm.
 This month, yet another JAK inhibitor (an Israeli developed cancer drug Baricitinib) proved to have similar results, but the publicity surrounding this development was modest this time.

 — Although related to the skin rather than to hair, cosmetics giant L’Oreal ‘s and 3D organ printing giant Organovo’s newly announced partnership in research is one to watch closely.
 The human skin is very closely related to hair, and L’Oreal has already made its presence felt in the hair world due to its much hyped yet to be released gray hair prevention pill (which has to be taken forever, and which won’t help if you already have gray hair).

 — Finally, I was surprised that the crazy Dr. Sergio Canavero of the full body transplant (or “head transplant”, as has been falsely named by much of the media) fame has already managed to find a patient.
 So they are likely to proceed with this insanity in 2016.
 Even crazier, it seems like Dr. Canavero got over 100 volunteers asking him to be the first person to get a new body.
 I cannot imagine that this will ever work, but it is still worth seeing the below video.
-Most of us really need to improve our outlook in life and learn from this dying yet still hard working and intelligent Russian man.
 More on Valery Spiridonov.
 You can also read this interview with him and this one with Dr. Canavero.